sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Well, things have kinda been rewound and set back to normal, and well, I think it's about... two weeks since we first met.
 Filming just wrapped at that bird studio."

 "Oh.
 So it's like...
-It never happened, right?"
+It never happened, right?
+Nobody else remembers?"

 "Uhh...
 You're not going to like the answer."